Cultured Guru Logo

 13. Gently and slowly, stir the curds all the way through for five minutes, then rest for 20 minutes.
 Then repeat once more (stir gently for 5 minutes, rest for 20 minutes).

 14. Line a colander with butter muslin, making sure you have enough cloth draped to tie the ends together.
-Gently drain the curds into the cloth lined colander (place a large pot under the colander if you plan to reserve the whey).
+Gently drain the curds into the cloth lined colander (place a large pot under the colander to reserve the whey, you will need it to make the brine).

 15. Tie the butter muslin with the cheese curds inside to make a pouch.
 Hang the pouch of cheese to drain for 16 hours.